Kaspler/fift-sorting/README.md

 Implementation of sorting algorithms in the programming language Fift.

 Currently, only bubble sort is implemented.
+Contributors are welcome to implement other sorting algorithms and suggest improvements.

 Example: